LolRiTTeR/invite-manager-bot/docs/es/reference/commands.md

 ## !prefix

-Muestra el prefijo actual del bot.
+Shows the current prefix of the bot.

 ### Usage